Inside Out: Retrospective assessments

 According to Film and Philosophy, a philosophical journal, Inside Out is one of the best animated films ever made.
 Various publications, such as IndieWire and The A.V.
 Club, have referred to Inside Out as a standout entry in the 2010s.
 (Note: Attributed to multiple references:) A 2016 BBC poll of 177 film critics listed Inside Out as the 41st-best film of the 21st century, and The New York Times placed it seventh on its own list.
 Empire and The Independent respectively named it 18th- and 41st-best in 2020.
 The film's screenplay was listed number twenty-nine on the Writers Guild of America's "101 Greatest Screenplays of the 21st Century (So Far)" in 2021.
 In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 110.

 Cultural impact

 In 2015, Google started a Made with Code event for Inside Out named "Inside HQ" to encourage children, especially girls, to study programming.
 Worldwide, it was among the top entertainment Google searches of 2015.
 The film is referenced in the television series The Simpsons.
 During the COVID-19 pandemic, Inside Out was one of the 35 films recommended by The Independent.

 Inside Out inspired several Internet memes.
 A meme implying a similarity between Joy and Disgust and the Philippine supercouple nicknamed AlDub was posted on social media in 2015.
 Riley's mother and maternal characters from other Pixar films were shown in a buttocks-themed "Dump-Truck" meme.

 The concept of "core memories" became an expression used among Gen Z and later a trend on video-sharing service TikTok in mid-2022.
+Some parents have reportedly attempted to "engineer" core memories for their children, despite the concept having been created for the film and having limited scientific basis.